Ryudas/useful-bash-scripts/README.md

 # useful-bash-scripts
 repo with useful bash scripts

+## Renaming blender animation files
-* rename.sh - bashscript for renaming blender animation files to fix the numbering if you are exporting a portion of your animation timeline
+* Script **rename.sh** - for renaming blender animation files to fix the numbering if you are exporting a portion of your animation timeline
   * **use** - 2 params:
     * path to folder with exported files
     * corretion factor (integer)